mattbierner/blog.mattbierner.com/_posts/2016-05-01-optimizing_es6_iterator_based_tree_traversal.md

 The code grows less clear, but it's not unreasonable yet.
 And this small change yields *(so sorry)* big performance gains, being around 4.5 times faster than the baseline.

-`shift` and `unshift` are used because this is a pre-order traversal, but cast aside such draconian ordering to loll in `push` `pop`s  *(so, so sorry)* for a solid 5x performance boost.
+`shift` and `unshift` are used because this is a pre-order traversal, but cast aside such draconian ordering to loll in push/pops  *(so, so sorry)* for a solid 5x performance boost.
 A million nodes per second.
 Amazing!

 ### Iterator
 But say, do we even need a generator?
 While there's much coder cred to be gained by bedecking functions in `*` and yielding whenever possible, perhaps there's something to be found in more handcrafted and artisanal code that dispenses with such niceties.